RunnerScrab/libmutotp/README.md

 libMUTOTP is a C library designed to bring easy Two-Factor Authentication to MU*s and other text mode applications.

-The library can generate TOTP QR codes in ANSI graphics, which you can display on most ANSI-compatible virtual terminals or MU* clients.
+The library can generate TOTP QR codes in ANSI graphics, which you can then display on most ANSI-compatible virtual terminals or MU* clients.
 The QR codes are smaller than 80x40 characters.